 The most important thing is to establish what has caused the irritation, then decide the best course of action from there.

-Skin rashes from teething
+Baby skin rashes from teething

 Something as innocuous as babies’ saliva can irritate their sensitive skin, causing it to become red and bumpy, which is particularly prevalent when they’re teething.
 Teething rash is generally nothing to worry about and keeping the area as dry as possible (without rubbing their chin) can often help.
 If you are ever concerned that the rash is something more serious however, always contact a healthcare professional.

-Skin rashes from nature
+Baby skin rashes from nature

-Skin rashes from food allergies
+Baby skin rashes from food allergies

-Alternatively, your baby’s rash may be a result of allergies to certain foods.
+Alternatively, your baby’s skin rash may be a result of allergies to certain foods.
 When a body mistakenly treats proteins found in certain foods as a threat, it releases chemicals that cause the symptoms of an allergic reaction – including rashes.
 Eggs and milk are common food allergens, as is shellfish.
-If you believe your child has a food allergy, speak to a healthcare professional who will advise you on how to establish and manage the allergy.
+If you believe your child has a food allergy, speak to a healthcare professional who will advise you on how to establish and manage the food allergy.

-Rashes from chemicals in products
+Baby skin rashes from chemicals in products

-‘My husband bought some cheap wet wipes for my son when he was almost three,’ says mum, Kat.
-‘Against my better judgement I used them for wiping his face and hands, as he was potty-trained by this time, and after about a week the skin around his mouth was all red and sore looking.
+‘My husband bought some cheap wet wipes for my son when he was almost three,’ says mom, Kat.
+‘Against my better judgment I used them for wiping his face and hands, as he was potty-trained by this time, and after about a week the skin around his mouth was all red and sore looking.
 I was so annoyed with myself for not trusting my instincts (and my husband for buying them, obviously!)’